ultimate-comparisons/ultimate-comparison-framework/README.md

 ### Define comparison elements

-For each thing, create a markdown file in comparison-elements.
+For each thing, create a markdown file in `data`.
-You can base it on template.md.
+You can base it on `template.md`.
 If one column depends on a repository (repo-attribute in `comparison.yml` true), you have to define a `## Repo` section and add the repository as first list item, eg:

 ```markdown